 Wondering when the best time to buy a new computer monitor is?

-It will come as no surprise to most of you that Black Friday is the best time to snatch the best deals, followed by Cyber Monday for the best online shopping deals.
+It will come as no surprise to most of you that Black Friday is the best time to snatch the best deals – followed by Cyber Monday for the best online shopping deals.

 In general, January and February are favorable months for picking a new monitor as most manufacturers are restocking their supplies at that time and will likely lower the prices to get rid of the old inventory.

-Lastly, you may be able to find some good deals during the ‘back to school’ period which takes place from mid-July to mid-September thus including Labor Day as well.
+Lastly, you might be able to find some good deals during the ‘back to school’ period, which takes place from mid-July to mid-September, thus including Labor Day as well.

 Moving on, you may want to consider getting an older version of the monitor or a refurbished product if these options are available.

-Most of the time, the upgraded models just have a fancier design yet they can cost considerably more.
-Compare the differences yourself and decide whether the additions of the new model are worth it to you.
+Most of the time, the upgraded models just have a fancier design, yet they can cost considerably more.
+Compare the differences yourself and decide whether the additions of the new model are worth it.

 Buying a refurbished monitor is a bit less preferred since you usually get a shorter warranty and run the risk of getting a display with dead/stuck pixels or other monitor defects.